balena-io/docs/pages/installing/gettingStarted.md

 To burn OS images to SD cards on Windows, you will need to install [Win32 disk imager][win32-disk-imager].
 Once you download it, you can launch win32 disk imager by clicking on the "Win32DiskImager" file in the folder that you extracted it to.

 Now in Win32DiskImager, click on the folder icon to select which `.img` file you wish to burn.
-A file browser window will open and you will need to select your beaglebone image from the Downloads folder.
+A file browser window will open and you will need to select your Raspberry Pi image from the Downloads folder.
 It should be the extracted version and named something like this `resin-myApp-0.1.0-0.0.4.img`.

 Next insert your SD card into your host computer and in the Win32DiskImager GUI, select your SD card when it appears.